AlibabaCloudDocs/alikafka/intl.en-US/User guide/Migration/Migrate topics/Migrate topic metadata between Message Queue for Apache Kafka instances.md

     |---------|-----------|
     |commit|Commits the topic metadata to be migrated.|

-    The following code provides an example of the output after the preceding commit:
+    The following code provides an example of the output generated after the migration is committed:

     ```
     16:38:30 INFO - cmd=TopicMigrationFromAliyun, request=null, response={"code":200,"requestId":"A0CA4D70-46D4-45CF-B9E0-B117610A26DB","success":true,"message":"operation success"}